 Sex therapists are trained to diagnose the psychological origins of sexual issues and work to find solutions.
 This will often mean collaborative relationships with physicians whose specialty is sexual medicine.
 Despite common misconceptions, sex therapy does NOT involve sexual or physical contact between therapist and client.

 As with any form of therapeutic relationship, an ability to feel comfortable with a therapist is very important.
 Many people find it embarrassing to talk about sex, thus it's even more important to find a therapist who puts you at ease, and with whom you can begin to talk freely.

-Our clinical approach is grounded in research and evidence, rather than smoke and mirrors or vague, general promises.
-We offer approaches and solutions that actually work, based on research and clinical experience, instead of spreading misinformation and confusion.
+My clinical approach is grounded in research and evidence, rather than smoke and mirrors or vague, general promises.
+I offer approaches and solutions that actually work, based on research and clinical experience, instead of spreading misinformation and confusion.

 I have been a counselor myself, I have seen a handful of therapists over the last twenty-plus years for various issues, and I am a firm believer that there are times when an objective viewpoint is essential to one’s growth and well-being.
 Sharing deeply private and intimate experiences with another, however, can be unsettling and should be entrusted only to someone worthy.
 Jassy Timberlake merits that honor.
 It is rare—extremely rare—to come across a therapist as exceptional as she is.
 Jassy is truly a gem.

 –R.P., Melrose, MA